Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 3. Blue

-Blue describes a silvery grey or charcoal color that’s pretty rare.
-Dogs with blue coats have two copies of the MLPH gene, which causes coat dilution from black to blue.
-Blue is an accepted coat color for some “pittie” breeds, like the American Staffordshire Terrier.
-Some Pit Bulls even have blue noses, and these are referred to as Blue-nose Pit Bulls.
+Blue describes a silvery gray or charcoal color that’s pretty rare.
+Dogs with blue coats have two copies of the color dilution gene, which causes coat dilution from black to blue.
+Blue is an accepted Pit Bull coat color for some “pittie” breeds, like the American Staffordshire Bull Terrier (AKC).
+Some Pit Bulls even have “blue” noses, and these are referred to as Blue-nose Pit Bulls.

 4. Red